-Scientific collaboration is deeply rooted within Lenzing’s R&D. In view of the major challenges (like climate change) and ever more complex topics, such cooperation is needed, which is why Lenzing is intensifying its activities in this field.
+Scientific collaboration is deeply rooted within Lenzing’s R&D. As a pioneer of sustainability Lenzing is actively seeking partners to speed up the developments and to make the necessary impact timely.
 The collaborations range from large research centers to small individual projects and also include important networking with the scientific community.

 Alternative sources of raw materials for fiber production